-The stool C. difficile toxin test detects harmful substances produced by the bacterium Clostridium difficile ( C. difficile) in a stool sample.
+The stool C difficile toxin test detects harmful substances produced by the bacterium Clostridium difficile ( C difficile) .
 This infection is a common cause of diarrhea after antibiotic use.

 How the Test is Performed

 Enzyme immunoassay ( EIA ) is most often used to detect substances produced by the bacteria.
 This test is faster than older tests, and simpler to perform.
-The results are available in about an hour.
-However, it is slightly less sensitive than previous methods.
+The results are ready in a few hours.
+However, it is slightly less sensitive than earlier methods.
 Several stool samples may be needed to get an accurate result.

 How to Prepare for the Test